 The idea of an encounter with the 'wholly Other', that which takes us out of a narrow self-absorption into an encounter with something beyond the self that characterizes the sublime, is also utilized by an important stream of thought within 20th century philosophy.
 Arguably first articulated in Martin Buber's I and Thou (1923), the idea of the Other is founded upon the idea of the encounter of the self faced with the recognition of something radically outside the self, confronting it, but also giving it a new orientation.
 As Buber notes, "The You encounters me by grace - it cannot be found by seeking. ...
 The You encounters me.
 But I enter into a direct relationship to it.
-Thus the relationship is election and electing, passive and active at once."
-The idea of Otherness is taken up and developed much further in the work of Emmanuel Levinas who posited the profound debt the self owes to the other, a debt that is infinite as the other gives to the self its very identity.
-The recognition of the other is terrifying, prompting the self to want to murder the other, but it is precisely the face of the other that commands "thou shalt not kill," drawing us into an ethical relation.
-This, the ethical relation, is prior to all other ontology, and is the beginning of philosophy and understanding for Levinas.
+Thus the relationship is election and electing, passive and active at once."34 The idea of Otherness is taken up and developed much further in the work of Emmanuel Levinas who posited the profound debt the self owes to the other, a debt that is infinite as the other gives to the self its very identity.35 The recognition of the other that commands "thou shalt not kill," drawing us into an ethical relation.
+This, the ethical relation, is prior to all other ontology, and is the beginning of philosophy and understanding for Levinas.36